 *This allows for a much lower dose of curcumin to be used than the typical enhanced absorption curcumin extracts on the market.

-*The dose of 400 mg Longvida (which has 80 mg curcumin in it) has demonstrated positive results in many research studies focusing on a variety of health conditions:
+*The dose of 400 mg Longvida (which has 80 mg curcumin in it) has demonstrated positive results in many early stage research studies focusing on a variety of health conditions:

 - Alzheimer’s disease (A)